mbeckh/cmake-utils/README.md

 ## System Requirements / Tested with
 -   Visual Studio 2019 v16.11 or newer.

--   CMake v3.21 or newer running on Microsoft Windows.
+-   CMake v3.22 or newer running on Microsoft Windows. v3.22 is required to support `-external:I` for system includes.

 -   clang 13.0.0 or newer is required for precompiled header analysis.
 Set environment variable `clang_ROOT` to folder path if not found automatically.